intel-lab-lkp/linux/Documentation/filesystems/mmap_prepare.rst

 Along with ``mmap_prepare``, VMA flags have undergone an overhaul.
-Where before you would invoke one of vm_flags_init(), vm_flags_reset(), vm_flags_set(), vm_flags_clear(), and vm_flags_mod() to modify flags (and to have the locking done correctly for you, this is no longer necessary.
+Where before you would invoke one of vm_flags_init(), vm_flags_reset(), vm_flags_set(), vm_flags_clear(), and vm_flags_mod() to modify flags (and to have the locking done correctly for you), this is no longer necessary.

 Also, the legacy approach of specifying VMA flags via ``VM_READ``, ``VM_WRITE``, etc. - i.e. using a ``-VM_xxx``- macro has changed too.